corsairmarks/combined_silfae_revisited/mod/README.md

 * 1.0.0 Initial version
 * 1.0.1 Minor clothing fixes, prevent awakened empire from using personality, allow portrait randomization
 * 1.0.2 Ensure correct `graphical_culture`
-* 1.1.0 Mark as compatible with Stellaris version 3.1.* "Lem"
+* 1.1.0 Update for compatibility with Stellaris version 3.1 "Lem"
     * Add new localisation keys introduced in 3.1
+* 2.0.0 Update for compatibility with Stellaris version 3.2 "Herbert"
+    * Apply new mono-gender portrait rules

 ## Source Code